ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 ## Sequence Diagrams

-This section illustrates the subscription interaction model by mapping terms from {{-rats-models}} and illustrating timing consideration based on {{Figure 3 of -rats-riv}}.
+This section illustrates the subscription interaction model by mapping terms from {{-rats-models}} and illustrating timing consideration based on Figure 3 of {{-rats-riv}}.
 Both sequence diagrams {{term-sequence}} and {{time-sequence}} highlight TPM-specific aspects and the Dynamic Subscription (as specified in {{RFC8639}}) to an \<attestation\> Event Stream.
 The contents of the \<attestation\> Event Stream are defined below within {{attestationstream}}.